tdowrick/ScouseTom/figures/Modes/caption.md

-\label{Modes} Examples of modes of operation of the ScouseTom EIT system.
+\label{Modes} Modes of operation of the ScouseTom EIT system.
+Standard: Initial dataset collected at time T0, used as reference for subsequent datasets.
+Evoked Potentials: Current continuously injected simultaneous to multiple stimuli, with full dZ signal obtained through coherent averaging.